Leshan

 - Metropolitan City of Milan vs Metropolitan City of Naples

-- Metropolitan City of Milan vs Rome metropolitan area
+- Metropolitan City of Milan vs Milan metropolitan area

 - Metropolitan City of Milan vs Rome